NikeshCohen/shortly/README.md

 ### Continued development

-**Note: The original API I used for this project is no longer working, I will push an update in the near future that fixes this issue**
+**Note: Seems to be a bug whereby the user can only submit one request, will be fixed and an update will be pushed in the near future**

 ## Author